-- Health bonus: The company has taken out insurance in favour of its employees The company has taken out a health insurance programme for its employees that allows each employee to be reimbursed EUR 300 per year for privately paid health-care costs.
-This enables costs e.g. for spectacles, hearing aids, dental cleaning and prostheses, massages, medication etc. are reimbursed. - Job bike: Every employee has the opportunity to lease two bicycles from the company.
-Thanks to subsidies from the company and a better This means that bicycles can be purchased more cheaply in line with tax treatment.
-The more regular use of bicycles is intended to promote the health development of employees. - The Hamm site organises a weekly "back training course", which is free of charge for all employees. - Employees who spend the majority of their working day at a desk are entitled to an ergonomically optimised workplace, such as height-adjustable desks.
+- Health bonus: The company has taken out an insurance policy in favour of employees that allows each employee to be reimbursed EUR 300 per year for privately paid healthcare costs.
+This can be used to reimburse costs such as glasses, hearing aids, dental cleaning and prostheses, massages, medication, etc. - Job bike: Every employee has the opportunity to lease two bicycles through the company.
+Thanks to subsidies from the company and better tax treatment, bicycles can be purchased more cheaply.
+The more regular use of bicycles is intended to promote the health development of employees.
+This measure also makes a further contribution to reducing the CO2 footprint. - The Hamm site organises a weekly "back training course", which is free of charge for all employees. - Employees who spend the majority of their working day at a desk are entitled to an ergonomically optimised workplace, such as height-adjustable desks.